neatorobito/Perimeter/README.md

 removeFence(options: { fenceUID: string; }) => void
 ```

+Stop monitoring for a fence associated with the specified identifier.
+If the fence cannot be found, this method will fail and display an console error.

 | Param         | Type                               |
 | ------------- | ---------------------------------- |
 | **`options`** | <code>{ fenceUID: string; }</code> |